SruthikReddy003/Cognizance/Task-3/README.md

+# TASK-3
-# TASK-3 using Adobe XD
+# Website designing using Adobe XD
 Here i created a landing page which was related to Shoe shopping website.